Android: Knox Premium - Workspace password rules

 Specify whether the user can use fingerprint authentication to access the work space.

-For more information about the IT policy rules password rules, download the Policy Reference Spreadsheet.
+For more information about the IT policy password rules, download the Policy Reference Spreadsheet.